On Gradings Modulo 2 of Simple Lie Algebras in Characteristic 2: Introduction

-\ssec{Open questions} For $G=\Zee/2$, the gradings \eqref{BK} with $s=0$ of $\fvect(m;\One)$ for $m>2$ yield $\fvect(k;\One|m-k)$, where the vectors $\One$ have $m$ and $k$ coordinates, respectively, i.e., known superizations.
+For $G=\Zee/2$, the gradings \eqref{BK} with $s=0$ of $\fvect(m;\One)$ for $m>2$ yield $\fvect(k;\One|m-k)$, where the vectors $\One$ have $m$ and $k$ coordinates, respectively.
+These are known superizations.
 If $s\neq 0$ in \eqref{BK} and $a_i= \od$ for some of the indices $i\leq s$, then the corresponding indeterminates $1+x_i$ are odd; at the moment we are unable to identify the resulting Lie superalgebra.